Planning Grants Overview

 - Schematic design drawings for replacement of impervious surfaces with high-capacity pervious materials

 It should be noted that soil contamination in urban areas is common and implementation of projects that infiltrate water will be contingent upon successful demonstration that there is no contamination of concern, remediation has occurred, or there is no potential for negative impact on surface or ground water resources.

-Eligible organizations are required to provide a 25% match to the grant received.
+Eligible organizations are required to provide a 25 percent match to the grant received.
 The match may be cash or in-kind support (e.g., volunteer time, donated materials or services, etc.).

-Individuals, homeowner and condominium associations, private businesses or any other organization that must partner with an eligible organization to apply for a Planning Grant are required to provide a 25% cash match.
+Individuals, homeowner and condominium associations, private businesses or any other organization that must partner with an eligible organization to apply for a Planning Grant are required to provide a 25 percent cash match.

-Grant recipients will receive 25% at the beginning of the Agreement, most of the remainder based on completion of activities or deliverables, and the remaining 10% upon submission and MWMO approval of completion.
+Grant recipients will receive 25 percent at the beginning of the agreement, most of the remainder based on completion of activities or deliverables, and the remaining 10 percent upon submission and MWMO approval of completion.
 Reimbursements will be contingent upon documentation of the expenditure of matching funds.